laobamac/SimpleToolkit/README.md

 # SimpleToolkit
-A open-source gui toolkit for Hackintosh.
+A open-source TUI toolkit for Hackintosh.